aidanO25/Virtual-Based-OS/README.md

 A few things to note:
 1) My instruction set is still struggling, I believe either a. it has something to do with the synchronization of clock pulses or b. some instructions are just wrong.
 With that said, I am still able to execute instructions such as a9 01 ff.
 I can see it loads into the accumulator and when it's done the process terminates.
 2) Speaking of I am able to context switch using the kernel along with tracking process' and states.
+3) My swapper works to an extent.
+Feel free to check my commit messages for more on this.
+In short, I can run any process whether on the disk or not, when running all processes (4) it works until there is 1 or two left, in the case that there are 5 total it runs into some issues.
+Starting earlier on the project would have been in my best interst
-3) Lastly I was having trouble with enforcing memory bounds.
+4) Lastly I was having trouble with enforcing memory bounds.
 I could do it with one process, but once there was more than once it always said there was an out-of-bounds at 236.
 There's more to this is my commit descriptions

-4) I didn't think to put this note in but I definitely should have.
-I have been using the "lots of loops" code/portions of it to test my scheduler and dispatcher.
-This was because some of the gladdos ones, especially the one with "A9 A9 A9".
-That throws my os for a loop.
-No pun intended.
-But that is how I was able to see if my implementation had worked.

-Please grade the iProject3 branch.
-I haven't merged it with main yet, but if I should for any reason let me know
+5) While my instruction set does struggle I have been using:
+A9 00 8D EC 00 A9 00 8D EC 00 A9 00 8D ED 00 A9
+00 8D ED 00 A9 00 8D EE 00 A9 00 8D EF 00 AD ED
+00 8D FF 00 AE FF 00 A9 00 8D FF 00 EC FF 00 D0
+BA AD EC 00 8D FF 00 A9 01 6D FF 00 8D EC 00 AD
+EC 00 8D FF 00 AE FF 00 A9 03 8D FF 00 EC FF 00
+D0 05 A9 01 8D ED 00 A9 00 8D EE 00 A9 00 8D EF
+00 AD EF 00 8D FF 00 AE FF 00 A9 00 8D FF 00

+to test my project.
+While this isn't great, it gets the job done in order for me to see how we are iterating through memory, if we are successfully context switching, if we can swap, etc. I know this isn't how the project is intended to be used, but I think it's beneficial that we can see what is going on in the os even though we can't see any output such as inner1 iner2 etc. The functionality is there.

+I'd love to work on this more in the future and really get this in tip-top shape because it was an enjoyable project even with all the headaches.

+Feel free to grade main.
+If there is some trouble, then iproject4 branch is what I was working on.
+I merged it but you never know if there's a heisenbug
 =================================================
 2024 Browser-based Operating System in TypeScript
 =================================================